clevercanary/hca-ingest-tools/smart-sync/docs/smart-sync-guide.md

 - `--local-path PATH`: Directory to scan for files (default: current directory)
 - `--dry-run`: Show what would be uploaded without uploading
-- `--force`: Upload all files without confirmation
+- `--force`: Upload all files even if unchanged
 - `--verbose`: Show detailed output

 **Examples:**